DickerDackel/lfo/README.md

 is a combination of _attenuator_ - a scale factor - and _inverter_ - because a
 negative scale will invert the wave.

-For `sine_attenuverter` and `cosine_attenuverter` are 0.5 by default, so the sine and cosine waves return values between 0 and 1 like all the others.
-See **WARNING** above.

-To reset the sine and cosine waves back to their origin, simply set their modifiers like this:
+A good use case for these settings are the sine and cosine waves, which return values between -1 and 1.
+If you want to use them for scaling something instead, you set their attenuverter to 0.5.
+Now they return values from -0.5 to 0.5.
+Then you offset them by 0.5 and you have your scaling factor.

+So the attenuverter and offset alwasy return

+    `wave * attenuverter + offset`

 ```
 lfo = LFO(period, sine_attenuverter=1, sine_offset=0, ...)